junyimn/junyimn/README.md

 - Gaming 🎮
 - Technologies 💻
 - Coding 👨‍💻
-- Politics and IR 🌏
+- Politics and IR 👥
+- History 🏺
+- Cultures around the world 🌏
+- Cusines around the world 🍲

 ---